 Before we dive deeper into the nitty-gritty details and compare Angular vs React in a better way, let’s first understand a few basics about both frameworks.

 Popular AngularJS Use-cases

-AngularJS is used extensively in web and mobile development.
+AngularJS is used extensively in web and mobile for front-end development.
 Here are a few of the most popular AngularJS use cases:

 Google itself introduced PWAs in 2015.
 Progressive Web Applications are websites that look and feel like an app.
 It’s a perfect blend of native and web apps.
-Today, PWAs are majorly built using Angular.
+Today, PWAs are majorly built using the Angular framework.
 In fact, Angular 5 introduced inbuilt support for PWAs to ease out the mobile development.

 Dynamic apps are simply applications consisting of dynamic content.
 Many single-page applications are also built using AngularJS.
-The framework facilitates many development tools for creating dynamic apps quickly and swiftly.
+The web frameworks facilitate many development tools for creating dynamic apps quickly and swiftly.